 Safeguards for Scheduled Castes in Indian States.
-(For explanation, Charter Scheduled Castes in Cha see page 428)
+(For explanation, see page 428) The Constitution of the United States shall provide that the admission of the Indian States into the Union shall be subject to the following condition :

 "All provisions relating to the Scheduled Castes contained in Section IV of Article II of the Constitution of the United States of India shall be extended to the Scheduled Castes in the Indian States.
 Such a provision in the Constitution of an Indian States shall be a condition precedent for its admission into the Union."